-Wealth Management, Phoenix, AZ
+Wealth Management, Financial Advisor Phoenix, AZ

-Secondly, you want the wealth manager to be completely aligned with your best interests.
+Secondly, you want the financial advisor Phoenix to be completely aligned with your best interests.
 This can happen when the advisor is honest and ethical – subjective qualities with no clear way of being measured.
 However, you can look at a couple of things like fiduciary registration and fee structure.
 A fiduciary always acts in the best interest of the client and is legally required to do so.
 We will talk more about fee structure in another part of the article below.
 Get in touch with Hutch Ashoo to ask about what other qualities define a top wealth manager.